 3) We don’t want to fight about money.

-Personally, I think people who use this excuse are probably fooling themselves.
-They think that if they keep their finances separate and don’t communicate about money, then they won’t have to fight about it.
-The problem is, what happens when one partner needs to borrow cash from the other in order to pay the cable bill?
-Is there an IOU system put in place?
-It seems like this sort of arrangement is bound to cause one partner to be resentful of another, which usually means a big ‘ol fight.
+Personally, I think people who use this excuse are fooling themselves.
+They think that by keeping their finances separate and not communicating about money, they won’t ever fight about it.
+HA!
+Seriously peeps, what happens when one partner needs to borrow cash from the other in order to pay the cable bill?
+Is there an IOU system?
+Do you have to grant special favors to the spouse/creditor?
+This type of arrangement is bound to cause resentment, which usually means a big ‘ol fight.

 In my experience, the exact opposite of this excuse has been true.
-A marriage team is not unlike most sports teams.
-When the team is put before the self, the team prospers.
+A marriage is a team like any other.
+As I’ve said before, when the team is put before the self, the team prospers.
 When the team communicates with one another, the team wins.
 So too does the marriage team.
 When both partners are communicating about their shared finances, then the team becomes stronger – both financially and emotionally.
 When the team fails to communicate, the team becomes weaker.
-Whether you like it or not, when you are married your money is the team’s money.
-The faster you get on board with your teammate, the better it will be for all facets of your life.
+Whether you like it or not, when you are married, your money is the team’s money.
+The faster you get on board with your teammate, the better off you’ll be.

 The Real Reason Married Couples Don’t Combine Finances

 Let me jump even higher onto my soapbox to spell the rest of this out for you.
-In most cases, I believe the real reason that married couples separate their finances is because they don’t want to grow up.
-They don’t want to tell themselves “no” to anything – and they don’t want anybody else to tell them no either.
-They have no intention of being accountable to anybody for their bad spending habits, including their spouse.
+For most married couples, the real reason that they separate their money is because they don’t want to grow up.
+They don’t want to tell themselves “no”…to anything.
+And, they definitely don’t want anybody else to tell them no either.
+They have zero intention of being accountable to anybody for their bad spending habits, especially their spouse.

-With separate finances, it is easy for them to buy anything and everything they want without any consequences.
+With separate finances, it is easy for these folks to buy anything and everything they want without any consequences.
 Why?
 Because they can simply say, “It’s my money.
 I can do what I want.”
-If they had to be accountable to one another, they may actually have to change their habits to benefit the team.
+If they had to be accountable to one another, they may actually have to change their habits to *gasp* benefit the team.
 They may have to stop selfishly spending on new shoes, purses, and clothing so that the family (team) could reach their common goal.
-They may not be able to buy the newest gadget, go to the big game, or go on that hunting trip because it didn’t benefit the family.
-For this reason, most of the married couples I know who keep separate finances are also some of the biggest overspenders I know.
+They may not be able to buy the newest gadget, go to the big game, or go on that hunting trip because it wasn’t in the family budget.
+For this very reason, most of the married couples I know who keep separate finances are also some of the biggest overspenders I know.

-Of course, I’m not suggesting that people in a relationship should never be able to do or buy what they want.
+Of course, I’m not suggesting that married people should never be able buy what they want.
 Neither am I suggesting that having a small “slush” fund is detrimental.
 I am speaking explicitly about those who keep completely separate bank accounts.
 My point is that marriage is a partnership in every way.
 Why should finances be any different?